 Although radon is slowed by building foundations and thick concrete flooring, it can enter into many buildings through cracks in concrete and other materials, as well as through contaminated water.

 There are strict exposure limits for radon in indoor environments, making it vital for your business to make sure it’s free of radon-related health risks and fully compliant with the environmental standards regarding radon levels.

 We offer radon testing services for homes and commercial buildings.
 Our certified team can measure radon levels inside your building via air sampling and a range of other methods to determine if its radon levels are within a safe level.

 As an odorless, colorless and tasteless gas, radon is a serious environmental hazard that’s impossible to detect naturally.
-Our experienced team can quickly detect radon – if it’s present – in your workplace and provide recommendations for its removal.
+If it’s present, our experienced team can quickly detect radon in your workplace and provide recommendations for its removal.

 Contact us to learn more